IC 476 - Spiral Galaxy in Gemini

-IC 476 - Spiral Galaxy is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 476 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 476 - Spiral Galaxy in Gemini is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 476 - Spiral Galaxy in Gemini in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 476